JD557/pbt-scala/talk/presentation.md

   - e.g. use `Gen.frequency` to test interesting command sequences
 - Parallel tests are very sensitive to commands with weak post-conditions
   - e.g. what would happen if all end commands were `Get("unknownKey")`?

 ---

-## Regarding ScalaCheck problems

-- Shrinking commands is currently not working with scala 2.12 [scalacheck/#468](https://github.com/typelevel/scalacheck/pull/468)
-- Automatic shrinking might be removed when using `Gen` [scalacheck/#440](https://github.com/typelevel/scalacheck/pull/440)
-- ScalaCheck has recently moved to Typelevel

----